Shanghai: Religion

 Due to its cosmopolitan history, Shanghai has a blend of religious heritage; religious buildings and institutions are scattered around the city.
-According to a 2012 survey, 13.1% of the city's population belongs to organized religions, including Buddhists with 10.4%, Protestants with 1.9%, Catholics with 0.7%, and other faiths with 0.1%.
+According to a 2012 survey, 13.1% of the city's population belongs to organised religions, including Buddhists with 10.4%, Protestants with 1.9%, Catholics with 0.7%, and other faiths with 0.1%.
 The remaining 86.9% of the population could be either atheists or involved in worship of nature deities and ancestors or folk religious sects.

 Buddhism, in its Chinese varieties, has had a presence in Shanghai since the Three Kingdoms period, during which the Longhua Temple—the largest temple in Shanghai—and the Jing'an Temple were founded.
 As of 2014, Buddhism in Shanghai had 114 temples, 1,182 clergical staff, and 453,300 registered followers.
 The religion also has its own college, the Shanghai Buddhist College, and its own press, Shanghai Buddhological Press.